MonoApp/mono-architecture/README.md

 That Language is a kind of Template Language, that could easy to define all your needs from the Persistence Layer to the GUI.
 That could easy to porting your business upon the distributed world, you don't need understand any knowledges such like DevOps ...

-Final, we trying to reducing all duplicate costs into one Language, make your business online at minimum cost.
+Finally, we trying to reducing all duplicate costs into one Language, make your business online at minimum cost.

 ## Picture Of Portable Architecture